jmvldz/msg/README.md

-# Git Commit Message Generator using Claude
+# Git Commit Message Generator

 A CLI tool that generates commit messages based on git changes using Claude's AI API.